Cricket Wireless Logo

 Cricket Wireless Emblem

-For the debut version, the developers have chosen a typeface in the style of the 30s of the last century, which resembles the Trebuchet created by Vincent Connare.
+For the debut version, the developers have chosen a typeface in the style of the 30s of the last century, resembling Trebuchet by Vincent Connare.
 In the latest logo, it is replaced by the geometric sans-serif type ITC Avant Garde Gothic Bold.
 It was written by designers Herb Lubalin and Tom Carnase and released in the 1970s.

 Cricket Wireless Symbol

-The color of the logo is also unique, although it is associated with the most popular spectrum – green.
-The debut emblem uses a combination of black with a swamp hue # 00ac42, and the modern logo uses a combination of olive green # 60a82c.
+The logo’s color is also unique, although it is associated with the most popular spectrum: green.
+The debut emblem uses a combination of black and a swamp hue (#00ac42), while the modern logo uses olive green (#60a82c).